What Is a Pt100 RTD Sensor?

-The most common material used to build an RTD temperature probe, because it is stable, is platinum.
-It is its chemical symbol, Pt, which is found in the nomenclature of the probe.
+Because it is stable, platinum is the most common material used to build an RTD temperature probe.
+It is its chemical symbol, Pt, which is found in the terminology of the probe.
 The nominal resistance of platinum at 0 °C can vary, for example, 100 Ω, 200 Ω, 500 Ω or 1000 Ω. Pt100 sensor means it is made of platinum with a resistance of 100 Ω at 0 °C.

-The use of an RTD temperature sensor will be optimal in conditions where the temperature is relatively stable and the user wants good accuracy (measurement fidelity).
+An RTD temperature sensor will be optimal when the temperature is relatively stable and the user wants good accuracy (measurement fidelity).

 Standards for Pt100 probes

 Several aspects are part of this standard.
 The first is the temperature coefficient, also called the ɑ coefficient.
 This coefficient is used to determine the quality of the platinum that is used to build a probe to standards.
-With a Pt100 probe, we know that the resistance of the platinum at 0 °C is 100 Ω. In order to use platinum that will perform to IEC 60751, the resistance at 100 °C must be 138.50 Ω.
+For example, with a Pt100 probe, we know that the resistance of the platinum at 0 °C is 100 Ω. Therefore, to use platinum that will perform to IEC 60751, the resistance at 100 °C must be 138.50 Ω.

 Thus, the platinum used in IEC 60751 must have a ɑ coefficient of 0.00385 Ω/Ω/°C.

-The second aspect that is part of this IEC 60751 standard is the tolerance curve of a Pt100 RTD probe.
-The tolerance curve is used to correlate resistance to temperature, with a defined accuracy that varies with temperature.
+The second aspect of this IEC 60751 standard is the tolerance curve of a Pt100 RTD probe.
+The tolerance curve correlates resistance to temperature with a defined accuracy that varies with temperature.

-In the past, there were two European associations that had established tables that predicted the resistance change behavior as a function of the temperature of a "standard" probe: the British Standards Association and the Fachnormenausschuß Elektrotechnik im Deutschen Normenausschuß.
-The German association had created the DIN 43760 standard, where the tolerance curve defined there (in table form) is essentially the one that was retained when the IEC was created.
+In the past, two European associations had established tables that predicted the resistance change behaviour as a function of the temperature of a "standard" probe: the British Standards Association and the Fachnormenausschuß Elektrotechnik im Deutschen Normenausschuß.
+In addition, the German association had created the DIN 43760 standard, where the tolerance curve defined there (in table form) is essentially the one that was retained when the IEC was made.

 Another entity, the International Temperature Standard 90 (ITS-90), uses the Callendar-Van Dusen equation to define the relationship between the temperature and resistance of a Pt100 probe.
 This equation consists of two parts: a degree 3 equation for temperatures below 0°C and a degree 2 equation for temperatures above 0°C. The Callendar-Van Dusen equation includes constants A, B, and C, which are derived from the parameters ɑ, β, δ using resistance measurements at three defined temperatures, 0°C, 100°C, and 260°C.